garloff/changelog-transform/README.md

 changelogs have more metadata (author's real name, package name, version number, urgency, distro).
 The script attempts to do good guesses, but expect some postprocessing to be required.
+Note that wee have the ability to collect and remember email address -> name mappings now, so that part at least gets better and better the more often you specify mappings with -a.

-As of 2018-02-01, the changelog.py library is mostly complete and even somewhat tested.
+As of 2018-01-03, the changelog.py library is mostly complete and even somewhat tested.
 What is needed still:
 * More tolerance against strangely formatted changelogs
-* Ability to have maps of email -> name translations